51Degrees/documentation/src/examples/customelement/gettingstarted.md

 @showsnippet{node,Node.js}
 @defaultsnippet{Select a tab to view language specific @flowelement implementation.}
 @startsnippet{dotnet}
-First lets define a class which extends `FlowElementBase` (which partially implements `IFlowElement`).
+First let's define a class which extends `FlowElementBase` (and partially implements `IFlowElement`).
-This has the type arguments of `IAgeData` - the interface extending @elementdata which will be added to the @flowdata, and  `IElementPropertyMetaData` as we only need the standard metadata for
+This has the type arguments of `IAgeData` - the interface extending @elementdata which will be added to the @flowdata, and  `IElementPropertyMetaData` - as we only need the standard metadata for
 @elementproperties.

 This needs a constructor matching the `FlowElementBase` class.
 So it takes a logger, and an